Teddy Roosevelt and Rat Terrier Colors and Markings

 Chocolate

 call it a chocolate to avoid confusion with the other colors.
-The chocolate color is caused by a recessive gene.
+The chocolate is a black dog with the recessive "brown" gene.

 Blue Fawn